 Provide the University with a reasonable opportunity to obtain a protective order or other remedy in order to preserve the confidentiality of the information required to be disclosed.

-These sections 9 , 10 , and 11 shall survive the termination of the Agreement and shall remain binding upon the contractor.
+This Confidentiality section shall survive the termination of the Agreement and shall remain binding upon the contractor.

 TERM & TERMINATION